2.4 Tools, Surfaces, Single-Use Items, and Storage

 Test Your Knowledge

-A disinfected metal tweezer is placed in a container with used implements.
+A correctly disinfected metal tweezer is dropped into a drawer holding used implements.
 What is the problem?

 A